NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi.md

 --8<-- "includes/etc/cron.d/glpi-sync"

 ```
-_Default cron file for entity sync with NetBox._
+_Default cron file for sync with NetBox._

 Once you have the container running all available playbooks can be run from within the the container. i.e. `docker run -ti <container name> ansible-playbook nofusscomputing.netbox.glpi --extra-vars "@/root/vars.yaml" --tags setup`